Gray Wolf ( Canis lupus )

 Status in Illinois

-Gray wolves are currently listed as a State Threatened Species throughout the entire State of Illinois.
+Gray wolves are currently listed as a State Threatened Species and classifed as Federally Endangered by the U.S. Fish and Wildlife Service through the entire Sate of Illinois.
 In addition, they are classified as Federally Endangered by the U.S. Fish and Wildlife Service south of Interstate 80.

 Gray wolves were extirpated from Illinois before 1860.
 The IDNR is unaware of any self-sustaining populations or packs residing in Illinois, but they have documented that wolves are moving through and/or temporarily residing in the state.
-To date, there have been ten confirmed gray wolves in Illinois since 2000.
+To date, there have been eleven confirmed gray wolves in Illinois since 2000.
 Genetic information available from some of the wolves indicates that they came from the Western Great Lakes Distinct Population Segment-most likely from Wisconsin.

 - A female wolf that had been radio-collared in Wisconsin was tracked into Stephenson County in December 2012.
 The radio-signal was not detected the following week.
 In March 2013, the wolf was found dead near Apple Canyon Lake in Jo Daviess County.